jenkins-infra/status/content/issues/2025-10-16-incrementals-outage.md

 The error has been identified and a fix (token rotation) has immediately been applied.
 Service is back to normal.

 [Initial Message]
-We are encoutering an outage on incrementals.jenkins.io, currently investigating.
+We are encountering an outage on incrementals.jenkins.io, currently investigating.

 More info at https://github.com/jenkins-infra/helpdesk/issues/4840